ProjectEvergreen/www.greenwoodjs.dev/src/pages/guides/getting-started/going-further.md

 ## Content as Data

-Greenwood also provides some general purpose helpers for more static driven sites (e.g. SSG) through our [content as data](/docs/content-as-data/) features, including a programmatic `Fetch` based API.
-When combined with [`activeFrontmatter`](/docs/config/) this enables HTML-first templating which can then be used to initialize attributes for custom element tags on a per page basis.
-Very useful for creating navigation menus and other sorts of collections of content, even with active link highlighting, no runtime JS needed! 💯
+Greenwood also provides some general purpose helpers for more static driven sites (e.g. SSG) through our [content as data](/docs/content-as-data/) features, including a programmatic **Fetch** based API.
+When combined with [**active frontmatter**](/docs/reference/configuration/), this enables HTML-first templating which can then be used to initialize attributes for custom element tags on a per page basis.
+Very useful for creating navigation menus and other sorts of collections of content, even with active link highlighting, and no runtime JS needed! 💯

 For example, we can define some frontmatter in a markdown file: